Lilou0221/How-to-port-character-model-to-COM3D2/5 Rigging clothes.md

 ## 1) Transfer weight paint and shape key

 Welcome to the hardest part in character porting - transfer weight paint from COM body to your model.
-The progress require to resize both COM body and your model as close as possible, so we can best result from “high predict weight transfer” from CM3D2-Converter.
+The progress require to resize both COM body and your model as close as possible, so we can get best result from “high predict weight transfer” from CM3D2-Converter.
 After weight transfer, your model will automatically follow COM body movement.
 My recommend method is to pose your model’s armature and sculpt your model to fit the COM body.
 Of course, this method require your model to have a working armature and a little bit of knowledge with sculpting.

 Basic workflow:
 + Resize your model to somewhat match the COM body
 + Posing 2 arms to T pose to match the COM body.
 Run “fix mirror mmd” to fix mirroring issues between 2 arm.
 Keeping in mind that this script only work for mmd armature
 + Use Sculpt brushes to sculpt the rest until your model completely fit COM body.
 The only 2 brush you will need are elactric deform and draw brush.
-+ Keep in mind you don’t have to sculpt the area that can be hidden by node hiding
+Keep in mind you don’t have to sculpt the area that can be hidden by node hiding
 + When you make sure your model fits COM body, use “high predict vertex group transfer” to transfer weight paint from COM body to your model
 + The next step is to transfer the shape key from COM body to your model.
 Consider increasing the poly in the chest area by subdivision to avoid clipping in munel shape key
 + Apply armature modifier from your model to COM body’s armature, so you can pose your model by COM body’s armature